Lhourquin/Kalu-notes-hub/langages/javascript/framework/nest/readme.md

 ![graph-modules-updated](img/graph-modules-updated.png)

 This approach allows to create more **modular** and **maintainable**  structure, and allows each feature module to use `ConfigModule` independently without making it globally accessible.
 This is what we say when we talk about the **encapsulation**, by the way, we encapsulates dependencies within specific domains or features, reinforcing the modular architecture.
 This is why on the graph above, `AppModule` now point only to `EpisodesModule` and `TopicsModule`, and `ConfigModule` now point only to `EpisodesModule` and `TopicsModule`, and actually, nothing point to `ConfigModule`, because `ConfigModule` is the dependencies for both `EpisodesModule`and `EpisodesModule`, which each of them encapsulate `ConfigModule`.

+The imports property inside `@Module` decorators specify which modules are available wihtin the scope of the current module.When we list a module in the `imports` array, we make the exported classes, providers, and services from that module available in the current module.
+This setup enable modular organization by defining what dependencies (other modules) the current modules relies on.

+The main purpose of a module is to encapsulate a group of related classes, such as controllers and services, so that they can work together or domain.